Xiaomi Mi Notebook 14 with 10th Gen Intel Core i5 processor launched in India for Rs 41,999 | Pocketnow

 Xiaomi has announced the Mi Notebook 14 series in India today.
 The series consists of two laptops: Mi Notebook 14 and Mi Notebook 14 Horizon Edition.
 Here’s what the Mi Notebook 14 offers.

-The laptop features a 14-inch FHD anti-glare display with a 91% screen-to-body ratio.
-It comes with a 16:9 aspect ratio and a 1920 x 1080 resolution.
+The laptop features a 14-inch FHD anti-glare display that comes with a 16:9 aspect ratio and a 1920 x 1080 resolution.
 The Xiaomi Mi Notebook 14 is powered by the 10th gen Intel Core i5 processor and comes in three variants of 256GB / 512GB of SSD storage and 512GB + NVIDIA GeForce MX250 graphics card.
 It weighs 1.5 KG.
 Further, it is claimed to last up to 10 hours on a single charge.

 Mi Notebook 14 specifications